 Gardener's Series (Basic) Workshop - NUS

-4 Modules over 2 Full Saturdays @ NUS
+4 Modules over 2 Full Saturdays on 23rd and 30th June @ NUS

 Are you determined to learn the art of growing but have yet to find a strategy on how and where to begin?
 If this is true, then join us for our series of 4 modules designed specifically to launch anyone quickly into the world of horticulture and growing your own food.
 This series will give you not just the hows, but the in-depth whys behind many methods used by professional gardeners and teachers within the green movement.
 The curriculum is also structured in a way to include wider information surrounding the discipline of horticulture, so as to give participants a more wholistic, practical and sustainable foundation in gardening.
 Participants will also experience practical hands-on activities in class and enjoy bringing various gardening projects home to practice.

 - Module 1: Introduction to Plant Physiology & Soil Science Theory

 - where you learn about the relationship between soil & life;